wwood/galah/README.md

 ```
 galah cluster --genome-fasta-files /path/to/genome1.fna /path/to/genome2.fna >clusters
 ```
-There are several other options for specifying genomes.
-See `galah cluster --help` for more information.
+There are several other options for specifying genomes, ANI cutoffs, etc. See `galah cluster --help` for more information.

 ## Precluster ANI
 Similar to dRep, galah operates in two stages.
 In the first, a fast